IndAc 2023 Programme

 Tobias Thejll-Madsen, PhD Student in Social AI

-This conference is open to students and staff from within our 13 SULSA members as well as our external partners in the private and public sector.
-Explore the various ticket options and register now to secure your spot!
+This conference was open to students and staff from within our 13 SULSA members as well as our external partners in the private and public sector.